sordina/Deadpan-DDP/README.md

 * Write definitions for all stubs in DDP module
 * Fix error on exit "recv: invalid argument (Bad file descriptor)" check out <https://github.com/k0001/pipes-network/issues/2>
-* Haddock documentation
-* Write test-suite
 * Fix TODO notes in code
 * Use more qualified imports, including for internal imports
 * Narrow package dependency versions
-* Consider ditching the state monad in favor of a pure reader (conn, TVar other-stuff...)
 * Random number generation as-per the spec
-* Find out why the protocol isn't being accepted for debugging meteor.com
-* Consider creating a blocking version of the API that auto-generates and responds to IDs
 * Make a newtype for IDs
-* Find a better structure for dates...
 * Roll my own UUID instead of using that outdated package